Project Initialization (aura init)

 scenes/

-namespace.aura <- Initialized empty, ready for scenes
+name.aura <- Initialized empty, ready for scenes

 shots/